How Fee Only Financial Advisors Are Different

 All of this isn’t to say that fee-based or commission advisors are sharks who are out to steal your money and sell you financial products you don’t need.

-However, to understand why fee-based advisors may not be acting in your best interest (even if they’re fantastic people with good intentions), we need to take a second to go over conflicts of interest in the financial planning profession.
+However, to understand why fee-based advisors may not always be acting as a fiduciary (even if they’re fantastic people with good intentions), we need to take a second to go over conflicts of interest in the financial planning profession.

-It’s obvious that a fee-based or commission financial planner has a few conflicts of interest that could pose a problem for you.
-If they’re making financial recommendations but are getting paid more for selling one product over another, they can’t always have your best interest at heart.
+It’s obvious that a fee-based or commission financial planner has a few conflicts of interest that are important for you to fully understand.
+If they’re making financial recommendations but are getting paid more for selling one product over another, they are financially incentivized to recommend a product that will earn them more money – which may not necessarily be the same product that will be best for your particular financial situation.

 Even if they have good intentions as a fee-based advisor, when push comes to shove, they still have a vested interest in using the investments and financial products that they get paid to recommend.